Donald Trump’s New York Tax Returns Might Get Released By State’s Senate

 “Now, his administration is precipitating a constitutional crisis by shielding the president from congressional oversight over those returns.
 Our system of checks and balances is failing.
 New York has a special role and responsibility to step into the breach.”

-As The Inquisitr reported, a sweeping investigation into Trump’s taxes published by The New York Times revealed that going by the losses declared on the returns in the report, Trump is America’s worst businessman.
+As The Inquisitr reported, a sweeping investigation into Trump’s taxes published by The New York Times revealed that, going by the losses declared on the returns in the report, Trump is America’s worst businessman.

 Susanne Craig, a co-author of the report, said on Twitter that the numbers were obtained using “printouts from his official IRS tax transcripts, with figures from his federal 1040, for 85 to 94.”
 Not only that, the report says that the information was obtained from a source that claims to have had legal access to the returns, suggesting that the information was leaked to the Times.